Macon Bolling Allen

-Macon Bolling Allen (born Allen Macon Bolling; August 4, 1816 – October 15, 1894) is believed to be the first African American to become a lawyer and to argue before a jury, and the second to hold a judicial position in the United States.
+Macon Bolling Allen (born Allen Macon Bolling; August 4, 1816 – October 15, 1894) was an American attorney who is believed to be the first African American to become a lawyer and to argue before a jury, and the second to hold a judicial position in the United States.
 Allen passed the bar exam in Maine in 1844 and became a Massachusetts Justice of the Peace in 1847.
 He moved to South Carolina after the American Civil War to practice law and was elected as a judge in 1873 and again in 1876.
 Following the Reconstruction Era, he moved to Washington, D.C., where he continued practicing law.

 Career

 Becoming a lawyer

 Born in Indiana as A. Macon Bolling, he moved to New England at some point in the early 1840s and changed his name to Macon Bolling Allen in Boston in January 1844.
-Soon after, Allen moved to Portland, Maine and studied law, working as an apprentice to General Samuel Fessenden, a local abolitionist and attorney.
-The Portland District Court rejected Fessenden’s first motion to admit Allen to the bar in April 1844, concluding Allen did not meet the state’s citizenship requirement (being a resident of Massachusetts at the time).
+Soon after, Allen moved to Portland, Maine and studied law, working as an apprentice to Samuel Fessenden, a local abolitionist and attorney.
+The Portland District Court rejected Fessenden's first motion to admit Allen to the bar in April 1844, concluding Allen did not meet the state's citizenship requirement (being a resident of Massachusetts at the time).
 Allen tried again, pursuing admission by examination, a method that did not require citizenship.
 He faced a hostile examination committee, which Fessenden thought did not want Allen admitted.
 Nevertheless, Fessenden said, "his qualifications were not denied."
 Allen was granted his license to practice law in Maine on July 3, 1844, becoming the nation's first African American lawyer.
-He experienced difficulty finding legal work in Maine, likely because whites were unwilling to hire a black attorney and few blacks lived in Maine.
+He experienced difficulty finding legal work in Maine, likely because white people were unwilling to hire a black attorney and few black people lived in Maine.

 Allen moved back to Boston, Massachusetts, and was admitted to the bar there in May 1845.
 He conducted a jury trial in October 1845 that is believed to be the first time an African American lawyer argued before a jury in the United States.
 The case was a contract dispute.
-Allen’s client, the defendant, lost, although the jury awarded lower damages than the plaintiff had requested.
+Allen's client, the defendant, lost, although the jury awarded lower damages than the plaintiff had requested.

 Allen encountered difficulties in Boston.
-Racial prejudice made it difficult for him to earn a living; in 1845, he wrote a letter to John Jay Jr. (the grandson of the country’s first Chief Justice) discussing the difficulty of finding clients in Boston and wondering whether he would do better in New York City, with its larger African American population.
+Racial prejudice made it difficult for him to earn a living; in 1845, he wrote a letter to John Jay Jr. (the grandson of the country's first Chief Justice) discussing the difficulty of finding clients in Boston and wondering whether he would do better in New York City, with its larger African American population.
 Four years later, Allen was attacked by four men in Boston, although their motivation is unclear.
-In 1852, Allen’s landlord pressed charges against him for allegedly ripping out parts of his apartment to burn as firewood.
+In 1852, Allen's landlord pressed charges against him for allegedly ripping out parts of his apartment to burn as firewood.
 A jury acquitted him.